seppelz/arztvermittlung/NewKnowledgeBase.md

 - Backend routes use `auth.middleware.js` for authentication, not `auth.js`
 - The middleware export is structured as `authMiddleware.protect` not `{ auth }`
 - The backend's MongoDB connection includes helpful logging for diagnostics
+- Bulletin entries have a status field with possible values: 'active', 'pending', 'archived'
+- Homepage should only display 'active' bulletin entries by using status filter parameter

 ## Deployment
 - The project uses Vercel for deployment, triggered by pushing to the main branch